blankjul/coin-benchmark/README.md

 ## Usage

-For each problem, each algorithm is executed several times.
-Each time the run should be equal to the random seed.
-That means if the algorithm is used again with the same random seed or run number the same result should be produced.
-This ensured reproducibility for all runs.
-If it is not possible to use the run as a random seed (e.g. sometimes the seed needs to be real between 0 and 1) comments can be added to the files for each run.

-The specification for each experiment is done in the <problem>.params file.
-Since many problems do have different parameters (number of variables, number of objectives, other parameters to change the difficulty of the problem) it is necessary to fix those parameters before executing the experiment.
-Moreover, the number of evaluations should of be equally for all algorithms over all runs.
-Because also different implementation in different programming languages are compared also evolutionary parameters, e.g. population size or mutation probability, are listed.
+The experimental paremeters are stated in the <problem>.params file.
+Since many problems do have different parameters (number of variables, number of objectives in addition to other parameters to change the difficulty of the problem) it is necessary to set those parameters before executing the experiment.
+Moreover, the number of evaluations should of be equal for all algorithms over all runs.
+Main evolutionary parameters are also listed e.g. population size or mutation probability. __These experimantal setups (.params files) will be provided to you beforehand__.

 Each experiment setup is defined in one file:

 __.params__
 ```
-name=ZDT1
 n_var = 5
 n_obj = 2
 n_constr = 0